 - 7) BOARS policy change on admission of nonresidents.
-In 2011, BOARS approved new guidelines regarding the admission of nonresident and international students that eliminated wording that nonresidents "should demonstrate stronger admission criteria than CA residents by generally being in the upper half of those ordinarily eligible" for admission.
+In 2011, BOARS approved new guidelines regarding the admission of non-resident and international students that eliminated wording that nonresidents "should demonstrate stronger admission criteria than CA residents by generally being in the upper half of those ordinarily eligible" for admission.
 BOARS revised its principles to state that admitted nonresidents should "compare favorably to California residents admitted."
-In addition, a December 2011 resolution by BOARS resolves that to the fullest extent possible campuses should evaluate and select residents and nonresidents according to the same criteria and scores, enrollment targets for nonresidents should be set such that admitted nonresidents compare favorably at each campus, campus Senate admissions committees should work with local campus administration, and if needed BOARS and systemwide administration to ensure these principles are being met.
-At the end of each admission cycle BOARS resolved that each campus provide an assessment of the extent to which the compare favorable rule is being met to include a description of, the evaluation/selection criteria, measures, and supporting data. - 8) Current policy for admission of nonresidents.
-The UC reports that the current policy for admissions of nonresidents includes the following provisions: - a) Nonresident applicants must have a higher GPA than resident applicants. - b) There is no guarantee of admission for nonresidents, while there is for California residents. - c) Nonresident students must be at least as qualified, on average, as admitted students across the system.
+In addition, a December 2011 resolution by BOARS resolves that to the fullest extent possible campuses should evaluate and select residents and nonresidents according to the same criteria and scores, enrollment targets for nonresidents should be set such that admitted nonresidents compare favorably to at each campus, campus Senate admissions committees should work with local campus administration, and if needed BOARS and systemwide administration to ensure these principles are being met.
+At the end of each admission cycle BOARS resolved that each campus provide an assessment of the extent to which the compare favorable rule is being met to include a description of, the evaluation/selection criteria, measures, and supporting data. - 8) Compromise?
+According to the UC, inconsistent with the central tenet of their admissions policy of comprehensive review, this bill would frame UC's approach to admissions in a manner overly reliant on test scores and GPAs to compare the relative merits of students.
+The UC reports that the current policy on nonresidents includes the following provisions: - Nonresident applicants must have a higher GPA than resident applicants. - b) There is no guarantee of admission for nonresidents, while there is for California residents. - c) Nonresident students must be at least as qualified, on average, as admitted students across the system.

-In addition, the UC indicates that the President of the University will ask the Academic Senate to review its current policy regarding nonresident admission and the University is committed to full transparency on their compliance with the policy by reporting annually on the relative qualifications of admitted residents and nonresidents.
+In addition the UC indicates that the President of the University will ask the Academic Senate to review its current policy regarding nonresident admission and the University is committed to full transparency on their compliance with the policy by reporting annually on the relative qualifications of admitted residents and non-residents.